-Depending on your schedule and what you do for a living, it’s likely you plan your days out ahead of time.
-Maybe you have to drop the kids off at school in the morning before you head to work, or maybe you travel frequently to meetings on the other side of town.
+Depending on your schedule and what you do for a living, it’s likely you plan your days out.
+Maybe you have to drop the kids off at school in the morning before you go to work, or maybe you travel frequently to meetings on the other side of town.
 Regardless of what your days look like, it’s easy for the best-made plans to be thrown off course when someone decides to act negligently.

 Do You Need a Personal Injury Attorney?

 If you’ve been injured and know you’ll be dealing with medical bills and insurance companies, it can seem tempting to handle the matter on your own.
 Maybe you assume the process will be faster without a lawyer or you believe you’ll be awarded what you deserve because it’s clear to you negligence was involved.
 Unfortunately, handling a personal injury matter without a lawyer puts you at risk of having to walk away without the compensation you need to recover as fully as possible.

 Without the help of an Albuquerque attorney, it can be nearly impossible to determine the full monetary award you should receive.
 Not only will we be looking at what the incident cost you, but we’ll be sure to consider what it will or could cost you in the future.
 Insurance companies aren’t always willing to cover expenses like that, but with the right evidence and a strong argument from us, you’ll be sure to receive what you deserve.